abhinavrd/abhinavrd.github.io/index.md

 ## नमस्कार | Namaskāra | Hello

 I am a PhD student with Profs.
 [Ishan Sharma](https://ishans.in) and [Shakti S. Gupta](https://home.iitk.ac.in/~ssgupta) at the IIT Kanpur, India.
-I am interested in the dynamics of flexible structures which are subjected to aero/hydrodynamic loading.
-Flexble structures, particluarly cables, find many engineering applications.
+My <a href="#research" style="text-decoration:none">research</a> interest is Applied Mechanics, especially dynamics and stability of flexible structures.
+Flexible structures, particluarly cables, which are subjected to aero/hydrodynamic loading find many applications in MEchanical & Aerospace Engineering.
+During my graduate studies, I have taken <a href="#course" style="text-decoration:none">courses</a> in Mechanics and Mathematics, and attempted to develop a scientiﬁc attitude to research.
 This webpage gives a brief overview of different problems I am working on.

+In my <a href="#mtechthesis" style="text-decoration:none">MTech</a>, I did theoretical modelling and experiments of fuel sloshing in spacecraft.
+It was an inverse problem  in  rigid-body  dynamics.
+Our  model  established, to some extent, the relation between the fuel remaining and the deviation of spacecraft’s attitudinal motion from its predicted rigid-body motion.
+In my PhD, initially, I did theoretical modeling of a <a href="#traveling" style="text-decoration:none">traveling ﬂexible cable</a> and solved its governing equation  using  Spectral Element (SE), as well as Finite Element (FE) techniques.
+This  problem  was in  the  context  of  the  stability  of  tethered aerostats (blimps).
+As a part of my PhD, I have worked on the dynamics of <a href="#towing" style="text-decoration:none">ﬂexible cable towing</a> an underslung loads in a helicopter, where the cable was modeled using geometrically exact (GE) beam theory.
+This problem has application to mineral sensing wherein large mineral sensors towed by helicopters are utilized.

 Please have a look. <a href="#contactinfo" style="text-decoration:none">Email</a> your thoughts through comments, suggestions, or simply emoticons if the keys aren't working :) I would love to hear from you!

 ---

+<a id="research"> </a>

 ## Research